HackerEarth/engineering.hackerearth.com/_posts/2013-08-05-continuous-deployment-system.md

 ---
 {% include JB/setup %}

-This is one of the coolest things we recently built at HackerEarth.
+This is one of the coolest and important thing we recently built at HackerEarth.
 What's so cool about it?
-Just have a little patience, you will soon find out, but make sure you read till the end :)
+Just have a little patience, you will soon find out.
+But make sure you read till the end :)

-I will try to make this post as resourceful, and clear so that people who always wondered how to setup a [Continuous Deployment System(CDS)](http://en.wikipedia.org/wiki/Continuous_integration) can achieve it now.
+I will try to make this post as resourceful, and clear so that people who always wondered how to implement a [Continuous Deployment System(CDS)](http://en.wikipedia.org/wiki/Continuous_integration) can gain insights.

 At HackerEarth, we iterate over our product quickly and roll out new features as soon as they are production ready.
+In last two weeks, we deployed 100+ commits in production, and a major release is scheduled to be launched within a few days comprising over 150+ commits.
+Those commits consists of changes to backend app, website, static files, database and many more.
+We have over a dozen different types of servers running e.g. webserver, code-checker server, log server, wiki server, realtime server, NoSQL server, etc. And all of them are running on multiple ec2 instance at any point of time.
+Our codebase is still tightly integrated as one single project with many different components required for each server.
+And when there are changes to codebase, all the related servers and components need to be updated when deploying in production.
+Doing that manually would have just driven us crazy, and would have been a total waste of time!

+With such speed of work,
+we needed a automated deployment system along with automated testing.
-With such speed of work, we needed a CDS.
-A CDS leverages developers to roll out features in production with just a push of  a button(actually, it's <i>git push</i> command).
+Our implementation of CDS helps the team to roll out features in production with just a single command: <i>git push origin master</i>.
 Also, another reason to use CDS is that we are trying to automate the crap out of everything and I see us going in right direction.